AnthonyVDeCaria/ECE496-FPGA_BlueTooth_App/README.md

 To accees RFIFO: 001 000 110 -> 106 -> 0 0100 0110 -> 046
 To say you've received data: 010 000 110 -> 206 -> 0 1000 0110 -> 086
 To stop receiving data: 110 000 110 -> 606 -> 1 1000 0110 -> 186

+CPD
+Because of the quirks of the clock and registers, you cannot just use the clock speed divided by the baud rate to get a proper period.
+You have to use other values - ones that we determined experimentally.
+Assuming a 1MHZ:
+38400 => 26 microseconds => 11
+9600 => 100 microseconds => TK(To Be Determined)

+Pause Length (Assuming a 1MHZ):
+HC-05 => 800 microseconds => 385